Author: Stephen

 Greetings from the fine yacht Flyer, 6 degrees south of the equator and 147 degrees west of the Greenwich Meridian!
 We departed Rangiroa, French Polynesia on Friday afternoon, two days ahead of schedule.
 Unlike previous departures, we did not struggle to leave on-time.
 I’m not quite sure exactly why – perhaps it was our ‘continual passage’ mode that we’ve been in since departing Nuku Hiva, or perhaps it’s our general growing comfort with being uncomfortable… or, heaven forbid, maybe we’re just getting better at this thing?

 We departed ahead of our original May 10 target date because a strong frontal boundary had been approaching (and is now hitting) the Tuamotus, creating a large area of calm to the north of the archipelago – just where we needed to sail through.
-On Thursday a neighboring boat in the Rangiroa anchorage had heard that we were departing for Hawaii shortly as well – a 40’ catamaran named Zobra with what appeared to be a very seasoned French crew- and they confirmed our suspicions that departing as soon as we could (not on Sunday!) was a wise move.
+On Thursday a neighboring boat in the Rangiroa anchorage had heard that we were departing for Hawaii shortly as well – a 40’ catamaran named Zorba with what appeared to be a very seasoned French crew- and they confirmed our suspicions that departing as soon as we could (not on Sunday!) was a wise move.

-After brief introductions from their dinghy and discussions of our plans, Zobra promptly lifted their anchor and sped off out of the pass.
+After brief introductions from their dinghy and discussions of our plans, Zorba promptly lifted their anchor and sped off out of the pass.
 So we followed suit, put the pedal to the metal in Rangiroa, expedited our check-out process with the Gendarmarie (a lovely group of people hold down the fort there, thank you for your help!), and were blessed with the assistance of Olivier as our driver and local luminary to help us get provisioned quickly.
 We buttoned things up Friday morning, had one last French Polynesian swim, and got underway.

 So far this passage has been more eventful than I had anticipated.
 We had one particularly memorable moment a couple of nights ago, on our 3rd day out of Rangiroa.